On this page, you will find the following information:

 If a member of your party is unable to stand in the ride queues (lines) due to a disability, you are welcome to stop by Holiday World Services inside the Front Gate to request a Holiday World Ride Boarding Pass.

 Any member of your party may take the Holiday World Ride Boarding Pass to the ride exit at The Voyage, The Raven, The Legend, Scarecrow Scrambler, Liberty Launch, Crow’s Nest, or Rough Riders Bumper Cars (the other Holiday World rides do not require a boarding time), and request a boarding time.
-Wildebeest and Mammoth in Splashin’ Safari also require boarding times.
+Wildebeest, Mammoth, and Cheetah Chase in Splashin’ Safari also require boarding times.
 Please alert the ride operator, when you arrive at the ride exit gate, by holding up your Ride Boarding Pass.
 The ride boarding time is based on the approximate length of the line at the time of the request.
 The ride operator will record the ride time on the Holiday World Ride Boarding Pass.
 The party may then leave the ride and return at the appropriate time.

 When it is time to ride, the Holiday World Ride Boarding Pass holder may be accompanied by up to three (3) accompanying Guests.
 One or more of the accompanying Guests must be physically able to assist the Ride Boarding Pass holder on and off the ride, if help is required.
 Ease of boarding rides varies and must be taken into consideration when deciding which rides to ride.
 Most rides will require that a Guest with a physical disability be lifted onto and off the ride.